 jQuery contains() selector simply matches text within selectors.
-It’s also case sensitive, so we’ve very limitation for selecting or finding elements match approximately.
+It’s also case-sensitive, so we have very limitation for selecting or finding elements to match approximately.

 i.e.